 If you are interested in helping, please consider making a gift to support our ongoing efforts or donating essential items (a list of which can be found below).

 Typically, this is the time of year that we’re working with our fantastic volunteers at our rotating shelter sites to prepare for another Shelter Season.
 As has been the case with so much the past few months, these services will be adjusting significantly to accommodate the moment and account for the safety of our clients as well as our staff, volunteers, and community members during the COVID-19 pandemic.

 There are many unknowns and our plan is ever-evolving, but as of this writing we are not planning on opening any of our rotating shelter sites due to volunteer staffing, health and safety concerns.
-These clients will continue to work with their Case Managers to find long-term housing solutions.

 We will be working with local hotels to provide emergency shelter to anyone who is in need.
 From there, new clients from this location will be connected to a Case Manager who will either provide a referral for a hotel stay or work with them to find a more appropriate housing solution.

 We thank everyone for their understanding as we continue to pivot our services to meet the ever-changing needs of our community and work to provide the best possible services for our clients.

 Read more in our community partner update memo.